Lemoncode/master-frontend-lemoncode/04-frameworks/05-d3js/02-maps/00-render-map-hover/Readme.md

 + .attr("style", "background-color: #FBFAF0");
 ```

-- Now we need the data (arcs) to draw an Europe map in topojson format, hopefully there are a lot of maps avaiable in this
-  format, we can get the info from this great open source project: <https://github.com/deldersveld/topojson>
+- Now we need the data (arcs) to draw an Europe map in topojson format.
+There are a lot of maps available in this format and we are going to use the `europe.json` stored under [99-resources](../99-resources/) folder.
+This map comes from a repository that is no longer available: <https://github.com/deldersveld/topojson>
-  we are going to copy to our local the following json file: <https://github.com/deldersveld/topojson/blob/master/continents/europe.json>

-Let's download and copy that file under the _src_ folder
+Let's copy that file under the _src_ folder.

 _./src/europe.json_: